-No matter how sure you are, knowing how many times you can take the MCAT is a smart idea.
+No matter how sure you are, knowing how many times you can take the MCAT (Medical College Admission Test) is a smart idea.
 There is, after all, some ambiguity surrounding this subject.
-This is because there is a distinction in how many times you can and should take the MCAT test.
+This is because there is a distinction in how many times you can take the exam and how many times you should take the MCAT test.

 But don’t worry; this post will make it very apparent.